The Inn and Manor at Deer Creek Winery: Perfect Destinations to Unwind, Relax, and Celebrate Life

 (Photos and videos by Dave Cyphert of ProPoint Media Photography)

 “I can remember one day, in particular, we were working on the gas line, a customer came in, and they weren’t from the area.
-They were like, ‘Do you know there’s not a bed-and-breakfast in the area?
+They were like, ‘Do you know there’s not a bed-and-breakfast in the area that has rooms available?
 We had to stay in a hotel.’
 So, we thought, ‘Huh, we need to build anyways.
 Maybe a bed-and-breakfast is the way we should go,’” Rhonda said.

 At first, Rhonda and her husband, Denny, thought about building cabins on the Deer Creek property, but they decided to incorporate a bed-and-breakfast into the existing winery structure.
 This blossomed into The Inn at Deer Creek Winery.